All Episodes

 It was so steep to climb back up.

-And by the way, the tunnels that they would build were used, they were using Israeli cement and Israeli electricity that was supposed to be used for funding that was supposed to be water.
+And by the way, the tunnels that they would build were used, they were using Israeli cement and Israeli electricity that was supposed to be used for funding that was supposed to be used.

 But they use it to build these elaborate tunnels.